shravyaN25/MyColonyWebsite/README.md

 # 🏡 Annapurna Badavane - A Residential Colony

-This is a **React-based Colony Website** for "Annapurna Badavane- A gated community".
+This is a **React-based Colony Website** for my residential colony called "Annapurna Badavane" - A gated community.
 The site provides features such as community details, testimonials, a gallery, and a contact form integrated with Web3Forms.

 ## 🌟 Features
 - 🛡 **24/7 Security**